Sunkek/test-gitbot/README.md

 It's clumsy, but it works.
 I've left a few todo comments in the code for what could be improved.

+Makes sense to add a docker bind mount so `zip/` directory is presistent through container restarts.

 Would also be great to check if the requested zip is actual instead of refreshing only the files which are older than a week, but it involves complications with git api auth, or at least scraping github.